 Of course, many walkers have already walked the Bibbulmun at periods other than the ones suggested above.
 The weather on this track is never extreme and indeed it can be walked at any time of the year.
 If you walk outside spring, you will miss the massed wildflower displays but instead will see scattered flowers from the more unusual plants.
 There is always something in flower.

 Food Drops.
-It is possible to hide food in the bush
+It is possible to hide food in

 anywhere.
 The only problem, is that this has a risk of discovery

 by others and damage from foraging animals.
 There is also the